 Flu and diagnostic services

-All students will have access to the campus’ full-service Health Center for diagnosis and aid when ill.
-The Health Center staff can make on-campus visits and can be reached at extension 7231 (561-237-7231) during normal office hours.
+Beginning each fall, the Health Center administers influenza vaccines at a low cost to students, staff and faculty.
+All students have access to the campus' full-service Health Center for diagnosis and aid when ill.
 The Health Center has:

 - Over the counter medications

 - A lab and other resources

 To make an appointment at the Health Center, call 561-237-7231 during normal office hours.